METHOD ACTING AND MUSIC CUES IN On the Waterfront

 This is all we can say about Method Acting for now.
 We'll have to wait until the chapter on acting to learn moe about "The Method," as it's sometimes simply called.

 "The Method" is not a cure-all for good acting.
 In my opinion it can produce as many bad actors as traditional acting styles can.
 And vice-versa: there have been many great performances on stage and in movies by people who knew nothing of The Method.
 Charlie Chaplin's final scenes in City Lights, which we discussed in class, is one example.
+In fact, to this viewer at least, some scenes in On the Waterfront seem as mannered or false as in traditional acting.

 The fact is, as Marlon Brando himself said, real acting is hard and actors become lazy.
 So even Method Actors start pretending a role instead of living it (what Method guru, Stanislavski, called "stenciling").
 It's painful to have to "live" those painful emotions many times a day (losing one's lover, one's mother's death from cancer, etc.)